The Sunday Roast.

 Desi pub The Tamil Prince won heaps of critical acclaim when it opened back in 2022, but it might just be its new sibling that takes the crown.
 Because aside from reprising the menu of Tamil Nadu-style dishes that made the original such a hit, The Tamil Crown offers a Sunday roast… with a twist.
 Your choice of beef, lamb, chicken or veg will arrive on a platter laden with turmeric roasties and spiced potato masala, Indian cabbage, beef dripping masala gravy… and a Yorkshire pud.
 Because you simply can’t improve on perfection.

-Details: 16 Elia Street, London, N1 8DE | £25-32 | Book here
+Details: 16 Elia Street, London, N1 8DE | Book The Tamil Crown

 The Old Queen’s Head | Islington

-The OQH’s four roasts jostle for the crown – there’s a leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day-aged Longhorn beef with bone marrow gravy; and an excellent chestnut mushroom wellington with all the trimmings.
+The OQH’s four roasts jostle for the crown – there’s the leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day-aged Longhorn beef with bone marrow gravy; and an excellent mushroom wellington with all the trimmings.
 Add to that a roaring fire and a karaoke room for hire, and you’ve got yourself a Sunday.

-Details: 44 Essex Road, London, N1 8LN | £17.50-17.90 | Book here
+Details: 44 Essex Road, London, N1 8LN | Book The Old Queen’s Head

 The Albion | Islington

-Details: 10 Thornhill Road, London N1 1HW | £19-26 | Book here
+Details: 10 Thornhill Road, London N1 1HW | Book The Albion

 The Baring | Islington